-We have audited Town of Moncks Corner, South Carolina's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of Town of Moncks Corner's major federal programs for the year ended September 30, 2021.
+We had audited the Town of Moncks Corner, South Carolina's compliance with the types of compliance requirements described in the OMB Supplement that could have a direct and material effect on each of the Town of Moncks Corner's major federal programs for the year ended September 30, 2022.
 Town of Moncks Corner's major federal programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.